- Home

 Related Coins

-¼ Dollar "Washington Quarter" (Washington - Silver Proof)
+¼ Dollar "Washington Quarter" (Colorado - Silver Proof)

-Obverse: The portrait in left profile of George Washington, the first President of the United Stats from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: A King salmon breaching the water in front of Mount Rainier.
+Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: The rugged Rocky Mountains, evergreen trees and a banner.